sryalls/villager_rails_2/SIMPLE_IDEMPOTENCY.md

 3. **Idempotent**: Each operation in a cycle happens exactly once
 4. **Configurable**: No hardcoded durations, everything is configurable
 5. **Consolidated**: Single model manages both loop state and progress tracking
+6. **Clean Architecture**: Jobs focus on orchestration, services handle all business logic
+7. **Testable**: Services can be tested independently without job infrastructure
-6. **Debuggable**: Clear progress tracking for each cycle with easy introspection
+8. **Debuggable**: Clear progress tracking for each cycle with easy introspection

 ## Migration from Time-Based System